 If it is possible to achieve a solution through a Formula or a Report, then don’t create automation for it!
 Use automation sparingly!!
 For example, if you want to display Account Site on the Contact record, then use the Formula field, not a Record-triggered Flow.

 At the same time, if there is something that can be better handled through Apex Trigger, use them, like handling duplicate platform events in the same transaction

 What about if you want to fail the complete transaction?
 But we have seen that we have a fault connector – the transaction will be a success.

 Processes can be created or updated in a production environment – I have seen people make changes directly into production org – don’t!

-Without testing into development, creating or editing in production environment ‘may’ (read, certainly will!) lead to data loss or trigger some unwanted emails or end-up creating too many test records.
+Without testing into development, creating or editing in a production environment ‘may’ (read, certainly will!) lead to data loss triggering some unwanted emails or end up creating too many test records.

 8. Supercharge Flow with Invocable Apex

 Flow Builder comes with a lot of functionality, but sometimes, your flow needs to do more than the default elements allow.
 In that case, call an Apex class from your flow by using an Apex action.
 For example, •Generate Quote PDF • Find list of Opportunities by passing Account IDs

 Define your invocable methods in Apex with the @InvocableMethod annotation